Espresso in AeroPress: Can This Recipe Mimic Real Espresso?

 8. When the timer reaches 25 seconds, attach the filter cap to the brewing chamber, flip the brewer onto your mug (plunger side up) and plunge it as quickly as you can, preferably finishing by the time the timer hits 30 seconds.

-Timers not your thing?
-Prefer music?
-Well, I timed the recipe out to Bohemian Rhapsody, my second-favorite classic rock song.
-Check out the recipe in this handy Pinterest pin.
+Not a fan of timers?
+Love music?
+I matched the recipe to the beats of Bohemian Rhapsody, my top classic rock tune.
+Discover the recipe on this Pinterest pin.

 An Alternative: Using Prismo to Make Espresso in AeroPress